 Most book ban battles are being fought on the local level at library board, school board, and city council meetings.
 Make sure local officials know you support the library and access to book of all kinds by attending, listening, and speaking out against censorship.
 Check out our guide to get started.

 It's election season, which means you'll need to make a decision about who to vote for.
 Contact the candidates running in your area to see where they stand on censorship in schools and libraries.
-Download our candidate questionnaire to get started, and ask candidates to sign our pledge to support the right to read.
+Download our candidate questionnaire to get started.

 FOR THE LONG TERM...